evershinemj/windows/search.md

 # quick access
 > when **search location** is `quick access`, all folders in `quick access` will be searched recursively(if **search method** is `search in all subdirectories`)

+# find specific files after ctrl+o
+> note that you can use date info(especially today) to find specific files